15 Bewildering hidden gems: Andalucia off the beaten path

 The high amount of metals and low oxygen in the water creates the orangy-red color and even Nasa has shown interest in the Rio Tinto for its similarity to Mars.
 There are bacteria living in the hostile river that they believe might live on Mars too.

-The unique river can be seen as part of a tour with the old mining train from the village of Minas de Riotinto or by driving yourself.
+The unique river can be seen as part of a tour by taking the old mining train from the village of Minas de Riotinto or by driving yourself.
 Nearby, you can also see mining pits and learn about the mining industry in Riotinto.

 Baños de la Encina, Jaen